-The \emph{oversampling} and the \emph{power iteration scheme} are two strategies to improve the performance of the randomized SVD \citep{halko2011finding,martinsson2016randomized}.
-The oversampling uses extra $r$ and $s$ ($K^y+r$ and $K^y+s$ in total) random projections to form the sketch matrices $A\Omega$ and $A^\intercal\Gamma$ in \emph{Step 2}.
-Such strategy reduces the information loss when the rank of $A$ is not exactly $K^y$.
+In actual implementation, the \emph{oversampling} and \emph{power iteration} schemes can be used to improve the performance of the randomized SVD \citep{halko2011finding,martinsson2016randomized}.
+Oversampling uses extra $r$ and $s$ ($K^y+r$ and $K^y+s$ in total) random projections to form the sketch matrices $A\Omega$ and $A^\intercal\Gamma$ in \emph{Step 2}, which reduce the information loss when the rank of $A$ is not exactly $K^y$.
 The power iteration scheme employs $(AA^\intercal)^qA\Omega$ and $(A^\intercal A)^qA^\intercal\Gamma$ instead of $A\Omega$ and $A^\intercal\Gamma$ in \emph{Step 2}.
 This treatment improves the quality of the sketch matrix when the singular values of $A$ are not rapidly decreasing.

-The time complexity of the random-projection-based SVD is dominated by the matrix multiplication operations in \emph{Step 2} which generally takes $O((2q + 1)n^2 (K^y+{\rm max}(r,s)))$ time.
-Note that the classical SVD in \emph{Step 3} is cheap as the matrix dimension as low as $K^y+{\rm max}(r,s)$.
-Alternatively, one can implement partial SVD to find only $K^y$ singular vectors of $A$.
-In addition, the time of \emph{Step 2} can be further improved if one uses structured random test matrix or performs the matrix multiplication in parallel.
-The random-projection-based SVD is numerically stable, and it comes with good theoretical guarantee \citep{halko2011finding,martinsson2016randomized,witten2015randomized}.
+The time complexity of RP-SCC is dominated by the matrix multiplication operations in \emph{Step 2}, which generally take $O((2q + 1)n^2 (K^y+{\rm max}(r,s)))$ time.
+Note that the classical SVD in \emph{Step 3} is cheap as the matrix dimension is as low as $K^y+{\rm max}(r,s)$.
+In addition, the time of \emph{Step 2} can be further improved if one uses structured random test matrices or performs the matrix multiplications in parallel.
+The random-projection-based SVD is numerically stable, and comes with its good theoretical guarantee \citep{halko2011finding,martinsson2016randomized,witten2015randomized}.